jlevy/pip-build-standalone/README.md

 [uv](https://github.com/jlevy/uv) already uses
 [standalone Python distributions](https://github.com/astral-sh/python-build-standalone)
 and offers [relocatable venvs](https://github.com/astral-sh/uv/pull/5515).
-But Python installations created by uv still do typically have absolute paths in libs and scripts.
+But the actual Python installations created by uv can still have absolute paths that can leak into libs and scripts.

-This tool uses uv to set up a true (not venv) Python installation with the given pips installed, with zero absolute paths encoded in any of the Python scripts or libraries.
+This tool takes a bit more of a brute-force approach to get a fully self-contained installation.
+It uses a true (not venv) Python installation with the given pips installed, with zero absolute paths encoded in any of the Python scripts or libraries.
-So the resulting binary folder should be installable as at any location on a machine with compatible architecture.
+So *in theory*, the resulting binary folder should be installable as at any location on a machine with compatible architecture.

 Warning: Experimental!
+No promises this works or is even a good idea.
 So far only tested on macOS and Linux though I hope it will work on Windows too.

 ## Usage